Please see the bottom of this page for helpful downloads including advice from a parent of a suicidal teen and guidelines for schools.

 • Focus on your child’s feelings rather than your own.

-• Ask your child what his ideas are about how to get help and express your own ideas.
-Reassure him that you want to go down this road together.
+• Ask your child what his or her ideas are about how to get help and express your own ideas.
+Reassure them that you want to go down this road together.

-• Thank your child for sharing her feelings with you.
-Reaffirm that you are available anytime she needs to talk.
+• Thank your child for sharing his or her feelings with you.
+Reaffirm that you are available anytime they need to talk.

 • Many youth resist talking to their parents.
-Perhaps you can get another trusted adult (relative, religious leader, coach, friend) to talk with your child about his feelings.
+Perhaps you can get another trusted adult (relative, religious leader, coach, friend) to talk with your child about his or her feelings.

 • Sometimes parents feel shame or guilt because their child is having mental health or emotional health concerns.
 If you feel that way, don’t let it prevent you from finding help for your child.
 And get help yourself.
 Being a caregiver is difficult.